zoe-heart/house-price-prediction/README.md

 - Property square footage, number of bathrooms, and location exert the strongest influence on house price, while the number of bedrooms and property type have a noticeably weaker effect.

 ## Key Learnings
+- Gained practical experience implementing Linear Regression and integrating the Google Maps API.
-- Always perform data train/test splits before transformations that compute dataset statistics to avoid leakage.
+- Always perform data train/test splits *before* transformations that compute dataset statistics to avoid leakage.
 - Log transformations stabilise variance and improve model fit.

 ## Requirements